Why we love Liverpool

 Getting to Liverpool

-Situated in north-west England, Liverpool is a 2hr 15 train journey from London.
+Situated in north-west England, Liverpool is a 2 hour 15 minute train journey from London.
 There’s one main airport, Liverpool John Lennon Airport, which is served by major international and domestic airlines.
-There’re also fast and regular train connections from other cities across Britain, including Manchester and Birmingham.
+There are also fast and regular trains to Liverpool from other cities across Britain, including Manchester and Birmingham.

 Getting around Liverpool